shubcoder/AnalyticsTest/README.md

 # Graduate Data Analyst: Assessment

+Welcome to the assessment for the Graduate Data Analyst post for the Lambeth Data, Analytics and Insight team.
+Please read through the instructions below and submit your results by the agreed deadline.

+---

 Please refer to the accompanying email for the deadline for this task.
 You may access the internet/refer to other sources for help or inspiration if you wish.

 # Part1: Logical problems